The One That Got Away (1957 film): Reception

+Critical

-The One That Got Away was generally well received by audiences and critics; Howard H. Thompson of The New York Times noted its "... restrained, well-knit scenario."
+The film was generally well received by audiences and critics.
+Howard H. Thompson of The New York Times noted its "... restrained, well-knit scenario."

+In British Sound Films David Quinlan writes: "Interesting war story with nail-biting climax."

+Leslie Halliwell opined: "True-life biopic, developed in a number of suspense and action sequences, all very well done."

+Box office

 According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.
-The film did extremely well in West Germany, making over £3 million.
-It made a comfortable profit.

-This prompted producer Julian Wintle to form his own production company and he made two films with German protagonists, Bachelor of Hearts (also starring Krüger) and Tiger Bay.
+The film did extremely well in West Germany, making over £3 million, with a comfortable profit.
+This prompted producer Julian Wintle to form his own production company and he made two films with German protagonists, Bachelor of Hearts (1958, also starring Krüger) and Tiger Bay (1959).